avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/QUICKSTART.md

 <img width="700" alt="baby_cry_dashboard" src="files/baby_cry_dashboard.png">

 ## 14. Using the Demo

+### Exercising the Imagimob Model
 With the evaluation board programed and powered-on, it will be constantly "listening" for the sound of a baby crying.
 All other sounds will be categorized as "unlabelled".
 The dashboard template come pre-populated with an embedded YouTube video of a baby crying.
 Ensure your PC speakers are on and in proximity of the evaluation board and play the video.
 After a second or two, the detection should trigger and also display a confidence factor.

+### Demonstrating Cloud-to-Device Communication
+IoTConnect supoorts sending commands from the platform back to the device.
+Using the "Device Command" widget, a command to toggle an LED ON/OFF from the IoTConnect Dashboard.
+* Select "change-board-led" from the drop-down
+* Enter either "on" or "off" into the *Parameter Value* field
+* **Click** "Execute Command"

 ## 15. Troubleshooting and Known Issues
 * The board may not be able to obtain time from the NTP server.
 Resetting the board should re-try the NTP connection and will likely succeed on the next try.